tomayac/blogccasion/posts/2023/06/web-apps-on-macos-sonoma-14-beta.md

 **👀 Observation:** Extensions don't run and likewise aren't displayed.
 Also probably a conscious decision.

-**👀 Observation:** Same-origin links are handled in-app, cross-origin links open in the default browser.
+**👀 Observation:** Same-origin (in-scope) links are handled in-app, cross-origin (out-of-scope) links open in the default browser.
+A notable exception are OAuth flow links, which are handled in-app based on a heuristic.

 If a user navigates to an already installed app in Safari, a prompt is displayed that invites the user to **Open in web app**.